cambridge-ceu/csd3/docs/applications/pca_projection.md

   --out ${prefix}/work/snpid
 ```

-One may get around without the use SNP 150 reference data, but there is a big overhead to duplicate all data for a combined bgen file followed by indexing.
+One may get around without the use of SNP 150 reference data, but there is a big overhead to duplicate all data for a combined bgen file followed by indexing.